Cell Motility Assay

-Unlabeled cells can be studied in the cell incubator, as long as needed to get relevant motility and migration data.
-This enables both kinetic cell motility studies providing cell population data, as described below, and tracking of single cells, using the Track Cells module.
+Study unlabeled cells in the cell incubator, as long as needed, to get relevant motility and migration data.
+This enables both kinetic cell motility studies providing cell population data and tracking of single cells, using the Track Cells module.

 Explore how cell motility changes